IkarosKappler/plotboilerplate/README.md

  * Add image flipping.
  * Add Images to the SVGBuiler.
  * Add image/svg support (adding SVG images).
- * Add a vertex attribute: visible. (to hide vertices).
  * [Partially done] Add control button: set to retina resolution (size factors and css scale).
  * Add a demo that draws a proper mathematical xy-grid.
  * Extend the leaf venation generator demo.
- * Add a thumbnail generator script for the screenshots (like with imagick).
  * Add a retina detection; initialize the canvas with double resolution on startup if retina display (optional-flag).
  * Change the behavior of Vector.intersection(...).
 The intersection should be on both vectors, not only on their line intersection!
  * Rename drawutils class to Drawutils or DrawUtils.
 Repective name DrawUtilsGL.